Do you feel like you’d be prepared if a major crisis struck your area?

 22. Nails and Screws

 Nails and screws are vital to fixing what’s broken and building new items.
-If you’re in an area which has been walloped by tragedy, they’ll be critical.
+If you’re in an area that has been walloped by tragedy, they’ll be critical.

 Therefore, be sure you have enough nails and screws on hand to complete as many projects as you can imagine.